danwigrizer/Advent-of-Code/README.md

 ## **Advent of Code**

-Beginner Python developer's solutions to AoC questions.
-I solve my solutions before viewing any external help, and will then review others afterwards.
+_Beginner Python developer's solutions to AoC questions._

+I solve my solutions before viewing any external help.
+After solving, I will review repo's with other solutions.
 Any changes made to my original solutions are in a seperate file with the suffix '-clean'.

 Solutions to Advent of Code Problems: